-Organizations are recognising the advantages of developing talent internally and investing to identify potential successors.
-We had the opportunity to work with Borosil as they undertook this challenge in their organisation.
+Organizations are recognizing the advantages of developing talent internally and investing to identify potential successors.
+We had the opportunity to work with a Leading Glassware Company as they undertook this challenge in their organisation.

 - Can you give me an overview of the project?

 SAKSHAM is the Blend of an Action Learning Plan and Development Journey.
 We began by identifying responsibility levels in the organisation and competencies for each.
 We ran a Hybrid Assessment Center for all the participants: an offering of online and face-to-face assessments.
 We then asked individuals to build their own Action Learning Plans (ALP).
 In this, every individual details their short & long term aspirations.
 We tried to match individual ALPs with our organisational needs.
 We then moved on to the Development Journey on Jombay’s iDEV Learning Platform.
 This journey ran on development areas (Planning & Organizing, Team Management, Problem Solving & Decision Making, Customer Focus) identified post the assessment center & the ALP.

 - What was the business need of running this exercise?